crcn/tandem-old/packages/tandem-vscode-extension/README.md

 - [ ] error messages
 - [ ] implicit type checking
 - [ ] when PC file is open, prompt for preview

+other TODOS:

+- [ ] generalize code for other IDEs - move to separate package